bor0/gidti/manuscript/appendix-a.md

 ## Environments

-Our simple language supports evaluation and type checking, but does not allow for defining constants.
+Our simple language supports evaluation and type checking but does not allow for defining constants.
 To do that, we will need some kind of an environment which will hold information about constants.

 ```haskell
 type TyEnv = [(String, Type)] -- Type env